 Women Innovators Fellowship

 Do Space is proud to offer three Fellows the opportunity to develop projects that will address local challenges facing women in technology and tech entrepreneurship.
 Each selected project will provide real benefit to Omaha’s innovation and creative communities, in part by raising awareness of local challenges and fostering a sense of community.

-The Do Space Women Innovators Fellowship is a self-directed educational experience that will give our Fellows the opportunity to build a portfolio of work, exercise leadership skills, and become more competitive in the workplace.
-Most importantly, our all-female Advisory Board of Omaha leaders in business and technology will provide the Fellows with advice, connections, and mentorship.
+The Do Space Women Innovators Fellowship is a self-directed educational experience that has given our Fellows the opportunity to build a portfolio of work, exercise leadership skills, and become more competitive in the workplace.
+Most importantly, our all-female Advisory Board of Omaha leaders in business and technology has provided the Fellows with advice, connections, and mentorship.
 This unique opportunity is generously sponsored by Dr. James and Karen Linder.